 You’d be surprised how involved people can get, especially it’s about something they really enjoy doing.

-Gathering feedback is fundamental in all areas of business to be able to thrive.
+Gathering feedback is fundamental in all areas of the business to be able to thrive.
 Feedback is an essential part of day-to-day team interactions and development plans.
 The addition of an email / online survey is that they are quick, structured and you can learn about your employees’ opinions.

 Ask about anything: Company benefits, training opportunities, satisfaction with the workplace, or a recent company retreat.
 Or the more general “idea box”.

-10. New job openings
+10. New job postings